paradime-io/social-media-data-modeling-challenge/README.md

 - From Kaggle and Stack Overflow (SO), I aimed to generate a clean list of topics that these communities care about.
 Using Paradime, I cleaned the survey results, which proved to be a tedious process due to variations in data formatting.
 While both surveys asked the typical 'What is your job title' and 'What is your total yearly compensation', they may have different data intake formats to reconcile.
   - For example, for compensation: Kaggle provided inconsistent salary bins, while SO used an open input box for participants to enter salary details.
 I opted to clean up the manual entries and converted the numerics into categorical salary bins
   - The job title inconsistencies and ambiguous stratification of roles also required some intensive cleaning.
 For instance, Kaggle's survey grouped 'Machine Learning Engineer' and 'MLOps Engineer' as one category and 'Data Scientist' as another, while SO grouped 'Data Scientist' and 'Machine Learning' together.
 Since these two surveys served as the basis of the topics I'm interested in exploring, it took time to look into the data to decide how best to treat it.
+(In this case, I grouped the former as 'Machine Learning', and also grouped the latter as 'Machine Learning' because their salaries were higher than Kaggle's Data scientist role.)
   - Since these were survey questions, there were many questions where participants were allowed to select multiple answers.
 During cleaning, I had to wrangle these fields into an array and split them.
   - I also manually filled in some custom data roles and keywords to maximize post retreival when matching keywords, but they were mostly filtered out upon consolidating the topics to align with the survey topics.

 - For Hacker News (HN), I aimed to narrow down stories and job posts relevant to tech readers and job seekers.
-Using the cleaned topics from Kaggle and SO, I identified matching topics and extracted posts that aligned with the interests of tech professionals.
+Using the cleaned topics from Kaggle and SO, I identified matching topics and extracted posts that matched these topics/keywords.
 To guage the feelings towards these topics, I used sentiment analysis to explore the posts with related keywords.

 - Topic modeling with non-negative matrix factorization (NMF): To get a general understanding of what the HN community mostly posts about **without** categorizing them using pre-defined topics, I chose to find 10 topics (for interpretability) of interest.
 To visualize the weights across topics for topic modeling, I used `seaborn` to plot the heatmap.
+[See SQL query to unpivot the sentiment scores for this graph](./scripts/unpivot_sentiment_scores.sql)

 ## Insights